Frequenty Asked Questions About Living at Wilderness Ranch

 Call 911 for all emergencies involving accidents, health/medical problems, fire, or weather.
 In non-emergency situations, call the Boise County Sheriff's office at (208) 392-4111.

-Fire and rescue services are provided by the Wilderness Ranch Fire Protection District (WRFPD), and emergency medical services are provided by Mores Creek Ambulance, which is part of the East Boise County Emergency Medical Services system.
-To our good fortune, both entities house their equipment, training, and on-call facilities right here on the Ranch.
+Fire and rescue services are provided by the Wilderness Ranch Fire Protection District (WRFPD), and emergency medical services are provided by Wilderness Ranch QRU and East Boise County Ambulance District (EBCAD).
 See the Fire Department & EMS page on this site for more information.

 There are currently three options for internet service: